Juulio-p/chat_room/README.md

-- Terminal Based chatroom using python.
+Terminal Based chatroom using python.
-- To start run
+To start run
 -  python server.py

-- first , then to add "users" to chatroom
+  then to add "users" to chatroom
 -  python app.py